Chase Freedom Unlimited®

 • Intro Balance Transfer APR: 0% for 15 months from account opening date

-• Balance Transfer Transaction Fee: Intro fee of either $5 or 3% of the amount of each transfer, whichever is greater, on transfers made within 60 days of account opening.
-After that: Either $5 or 5% of the amount of each transfer, whichever is greater.
+• Balance Transfer Transaction Fee: Either $5 or 5% of the amount of each transfer, whichever is greater.

 • Cash Advance Transaction Fee: Either $10 or 5% of the amount of each transaction, whichever is greater